chloeadriancreates/fisheye/README.md

 ![Banner](READMEbanner.jpg)

 ## Presentation
-Fisheye is a fictional platform for freelance photographers.
-This was originally project 6 of my OpenClassrooms front-end development program, made with HTML and CSS – I decided to give it a fresh coat of paint with my new skills and remake it using React, Redux and Sass !
+*This is a fictional project, which started as project 6 of my OpenClassrooms front-end development program, made with HTML, CSS and JavaScript.
+I decided to remake it with React, Redux and Sass, using my new skills.
+You can visit this new version [here](https://fisheye.chloeadrian.dev/)!* \
+Fisheye is a freelance photographer platform that allows photographers to display their work and get in contact with clients.
+Each photographer has a profile page with their details, a contact form, and their work, which can be displayed in full-screen thanks to the gallery.
+Clients can also like their favorite photos and videos.

 ## Prerequisites
 - [NodeJS (version 16.17.0)](https://nodejs.org/en/)